dasensio/myweeklydiet/README.md

 ## Firsts steps
 You have to setup your environment:
 1. Install Visual Studio Community 2019
-2. Create a new repo in GitHub
+2. Set up an Azure subscription
-3. Clone the repo and start to work
+3. Set up an GitHub account and create a new repo

 ## Next steps
 [You are about to build the API](https://github.com/dasensio/myweeklydiet/blob/master/API.md)